 Lots of talk these days about that eggy-tasting/smelling salt, black salt, a.k.a., kala namak.
 This stuff is supposed to be like magic, transforming tofu into smelly scrambled eggs right?
 Well, I was wondering what would happen if I put it in the batter for french toast.
 Would it actually make the batter more eggy?

-I did a test, made two batches of Isa’s Fronch Toast on page 28 of her book, Vegan with a Vengeance.
+I did a test, made two batches of Isa’s Fronch Toast in her book, Vegan with a Vengeance.
 One batch adhered strictly to the recipe and to the second batch, I added 1/8 teaspoon black salt.
 I really didn’t expect any magic to happen with only 1/8 of a teaspoon.
 But yes, there was a detectable difference.
 The black salted batch was smellier and I could just barely taste a difference.
 And I didn’t like it.

 I think black salt will probably need to stay in scrambled tofu dishes, it does nothing great for making vegan french toast taste more eggy.
 In fact, I didn’t like it in the french toast.
 I think I would like it in tofu though and I did like huffing it straight up.
 It doesn’t seem to smell as bad as everyone says, or maybe, I got a weak batch?